Understanding Risk

 I will incur a cost of $100,000 with 10% probability.
 So my expected cost is just \(E[cost]=0.1*100,000 =\) 10,000.

-3. Preferences
+4. Preferences

-Expected utility combines expected value and utility…
+Expected utility combines probabilities and utilities:

-In-class Problem: Expected values
+In-class Problem: Expected values and expected utility

 An individual starts with a wealth of $100,000.
 With probability 0.3, they will get sick and incur a cost of $40,000.